-This series explores ways to attain forgiveness.
-Part one explored some of these opportunities to get rid of our sins.
-In this article we see how prayers can also wipes out our sins.
+Part one of this series explored some opportunities to get rid of our sins.
+In this article we see how prayers, in particular, can also wipes out our sins.

 Through this series you will notice that ways of forgiveness are so many and diverse in terms of their types and times.